annd16/ramverk1-redovisa/REVISION.md

 ###v1.0.6 (2019-01-02)

 * 8th commit: Kmom01: To be published.
 Unittests, validation and documentation done.
 (Changed example links into relative ones).

+###v1.0.7 (2019-01-07)

+* 9th commit: Kmom01: Publishing kmom01.
+Unittests, validation and documentation done.
+Some changes in the report text.